Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Salon

-Aft, electric sliding glass doors open to a stone‑finished foyer that leads into a salon crowned by a raised tray ceiling.
-A custom L‑shaped sofa with integrated drawers anchors the space, joined by end tables, a coffee table and three swivel chairs, all set atop Fabrica carpeting.
-Entertainment flows from a Kaleidescape movie/music library, DIRECTV HDTV, Apple TV and a 60” TV discreetly positioned in the starboard aft corner; a refrigerator is concealed in starboard aft cabinetry, with a wine cooler and icemaker hidden to port.
-The salon/dining area is elevated by a custom extended buffet with a backlit onyx stone top, marrying beauty with function.
+Entering through electric sliding glass doors aft, you step onto a stone aft foyer entry that leads into a salon crowned by a raised tray ceiling.
+A custom L-shaped sofa with drawers anchors the space, complemented by end tables and a coffee table, while three swivel chairs invite conversation and effortless viewing from every angle.
+Entertainment is immersive, with a Kaleidescape Movie/Music Library, DIRECTV HDTV, and Apple TV feeding a 60-inch TV positioned in the starboard aft corner.
+Refreshments are discreetly close at hand, with a refrigerator concealed in the starboard aft cabinetry and, within the port aft cabinetry, a wine cooler and an icemaker.
+Underfoot, Fabrica carpeting lends a plush finish, and along the salon and dining area a custom extended buffet with a backlit Onyx stone top provides a luminous focal point and generous serving space.

 Dining